apache/opendal/docs/upgrade.md

 ### New type alias

-For better naming, types that are returned by OpenDAL have been renamed:
+For better naming, types that OpenDAL returns have been renamed:

 - `AsyncRead + Unpin + Send` => `BytesRead`
 - `BoxedAsyncReader` => `BytesReader`